ola-zbieranska/easy-free-dashboard-app/README.md

 # Easy Dashboard

-Easy Dashboard is an application for creating data visualizations using Dash and Plotly.
-The goal is to provide a simple, free tool for creating online visualizations.
+Easy Dashboard is an application for creating data visualizations using Dash and Plotly.<br> The goal is to provide a simple, free tool for creating online visualizations.

-The application was created as part of the 100 commits challenge organized by DevMentors, which started on March 1, 2024. https://100commitow.pl
+The application was created as part of the 100 commits challenge organized by DevMentors, which started on March 1, 2024.<br>
+https://100commitow.pl

 ## Basic features in progress, summary as of June 8, 2024 - the last day of the challenge